-Handicraft participants create 19 pieces for sports-themed contest
+Handicraft participants create 19 pieces

 The effort was thanks to Mailroom Supervisor Heather Duarte, who organized the Calipatria art contest.